- Home

 - Prerequisite courses must be three to four credit courses.
 One or two credit courses, including laboratory sections, are not sufficient.

-- AP courses are acceptable as prerequisites if college or university credit was received and the courses are listed on the transcript.
+- AP courses are acceptable as prerequisites if the applicant received college or university credit and the courses are listed on the transcript.

 - Applicants can apply to the program before completing all prerequisites.
 The application includes a section under the "Program Related Information" tab for listing courses to be completed and the plans and timelines for doing so.
 All prerequisites must be completed no later than the end of the spring semester prior to anticipated enrollment.